 This strategic move is often pursued to achieve rapid growth, improve market share, leverage operational synergies, and control assets.

-Business Acquisitions are like puzzle pieces, where success depends not only on the pieces you acquire, but also on how seamlessly you fit them into your own company’s business strategy.
+Business Acquisitions are like puzzle pieces, where success depends not only on the pieces you acquire, but also on how seamlessly you fit them into your own company’s strategy.

 - Business Acquisition